yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/alternative-sdks/headless-sdk-enrollment.md

 ## Step 6: Generate a vaulted token

 After collecting all user information, you can start the enrollment.
 First, you need to create a `vaulted_token` using the function `apiClientEnroll.continueEnrollment`.
 As it is an asynchronous function, you can use `try/catch` to ensure you will correctly handle triggered errors.
-Below, you will find an example of creating a  `vaulted_token`:
+The following example shows how to create a `vaulted_token`:

 ```javascript
 const vaultedTokenResponse = await apiClientEnroll.continueEnrollment({